oklookat/my-site/src/README.md

-# this is obsolete version, dont use it, but if you want:
+# this is obsolete version, dont use it.
+But if you want:
-## 1. frontend (elvenfront) uses url's from golang api routes, need correct url's to nodejs routes
+## 1. frontend (elvenfront) uses url's from golang api routes, need correct url's to nodejs routes.

 # oklookat.ru source (elven) #